Cranes, owls, hawks and more

 How you can help migrating birds

 For a glimpse of what it takes to make the long trip south, Hunt recommends watching local robin and warbler populations.
 “At this time of the year they are busy fuelling up on the remaining insects, seeds and berries, and getting ready for their fall marathons,” she says.
+Here's how she suggests we can help them:

 - Leave seed heads on plants for birds to eat